---

 1. The app embeds the search query locally.
 With context enrichment enabled, that query can include more than just the latest message.

-3. In smart mode, it may also surface a recent hot memory or a frequently used hot memory to stabilize recall.
+3. In smart mode, if there are still open slots after ranking, it back fills them with a recent memory or a frequently used one to keep recall stable.

 5. Any cold memory that is retrieved becomes hot again.